jacksonbgillett/EVEI_Geofence_Code/README.md

    -Open your VsCode and open your folder with the computer-end-code in it -In the terminal you have to install the following package (run this command): pip install pyserial -In the code under the initialize function you have to change the COM- port.
 Change the number to the same number as the thonny interpreter used
+   -You also need the coordinates.csv in your folder from the website -The website can be found here: https://scooter1946.github.io/epics-evei.github.io/